nancyjkang/fintrack-platform-v5/docs/releases/v5.1/QA_TESTING_GUIDE.md

 2. **Test Account Creation**
    - Create accounts of each type to verify icons
    - Test with various balance amounts and dates

+3. **Test Data for Technical Fixes**
+   - Ensure database has transactions with and without merchant field
+   - Create test transactions with various description formats
+   - Verify test suite can run successfully

 ---